-At the Twin Cities, you transfer to The Milwaukee Road for a charming day trip through the scenic Upper Mississippi Valley, Wisconsin's picturesque lake lands, past the beautiful Dells of the Wisconsin River.
-Reach Chicago, Union Station same evening, concluding a tour that will be an outstanding memory.
+At the Twin Cities, you transfer to The Milwaukee Road's famous Hiawatha for a charming day trip through the scenic Upper Mississippi Valley, Wisconsin's picturesque lake lands, past the beautiful Dells of the Wisconsin River.
+Reach Chicago, Union Station, early the same afternoon, concluding a trip that will be an outstanding memory.

-The wooded San Juan Islands dot Puget Sound.
+The wooded San Juan Islands dot Puget Sound